 Movie details editing window shown above

 - MySQL is a powerful open source database engine that can meet the requirements of both stand-alone as well as client server applications.

 - PHP is a general purpose scripting language that can be used to develop client applications that run on top of MySQL databases.

-- Equipping yourself with both MySQL and PHP knowledge is double blessing.
+- Equipping yourself with both MySQL and PHP web application development knowledge is double blessing.